aacitelli/ArenaDesign/README.md

 logical leaps to fix my issues.
 Overall, I'm a fan, but even though there are CSS options to fix this, it seems largely outdated.
 I plan to learn Python's GUI system (Tkinter gets thrown around a lot) in the future, because it seems cool.

+### What's next for the project?

+##### High Priority

+- Make line endpoints latch onto the nearest intersection (this will make it look amazing)
+- Make it possible to delete lines (probably by right-clicking on them, that seems the most intuitive)

+##### Relatively Low Priority

+- Make it possible to have different shaped arenas instead of just a square (this shouldn't be insanely difficult, but it's obviously not easy

+- Make a "preview line" pop